-Devising an Attack Strategy for Aggressive Breast Cancer
+Devising a Potential Attack Strategy for Aggressive Breast Cancer

 University of North Carolina Lineberger Comprehensive Cancer Center researchers have designed a novel way to attack an aggressive breast cancer.
 By working with a drug development company, they hope their laboratory discovery will translate to a new treatment combination in the clinic in the future.